Playboy: Online

 The growth of the Internet prompted the magazine to develop an official internet presence called Playboy Online in the late 1980s.
 The company launched Playboy.com, the official website for Playboy Enterprises and an online companion to Playboy magazine, in 1994.
 As part of the online presence, Playboy developed a pay web site called the Playboy Cyber Club in 1995 which features online chats, additional pictorials, videos of Playmates and Playboy Cyber Girls that are not featured in the magazine.
 Archives of past Playboy articles and interviews are also included.
 In September 2005, Playboy began publishing a digital version of the magazine.

 In 2010, Playboy introduced The Smoking Jacket, a safe-for-work website designed to appeal to young men, while avoiding nude images or key words that would cause the site to be filtered or otherwise prohibited in the workplace.

-In May 2011, Playboy introduced iplayboy.com, a complete, uncensored version of its near-700 issue archive, targeting the Apple iPad.
+In May 2011, Playboy introduced iplayboy.com, a complete, uncensored version of its near-700-issue archive, targeting the Apple iPad.
 By launching the archive as a web app, Playboy was able to circumvent both Apple's App Store content restrictions and their 30% subscription fee.

 Litigation and legal issues

+In 1966, Jane Fonda filed a $17.5 million lawsuit against Playboy for publishing nude photos without her consent.
+As part of her settlement, the February 1971 issue contained a full-page ad in support of the Vietnam Veterans Against the War.

 Stacy Arthur, Playboy's Playmate of the Month for January, 1991, filed a $70 million lawsuit against Playboy Enterprises Inc. and others alleging she was raped and sodomized by three Playboy employees on October 6, 1991, at the Playboy mansion in Los Angeles and that inaction by the magazine led to the death of her husband.

 On January 14, 2004, the Ninth Circuit U.S. Court of Appeals ruled that Playboy Enterprises Inc.'s trademark terms "Playboy" and "Playmate" should be protected in the situation where a user typing "Playboy" or "Playmate" in a browser search was instead shown advertisements of companies that competed with PEI.
 This decision reversed an earlier district court ruling.
 The suit started on April 15, 1999, when Playboy sued Excite Inc. and Netscape for trademark infringement.